nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `addOrder INDEX i/ITEM d/DATE [c/QUANTITY]`

-* List all orders of the person at the specified `INDEX`.
+* Add an order under the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * The index and quantity **must be a positive integer** 1, 2, 3, …​
 * Date must follow the following format: `DD-MM-YYYY`